dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## 3 - Biplane model

 Here is the source code of the biplane model that I am using in the biplane group model.
 The source code for this is not all that different from what I worked out in yesterdays post.
 It is just a way of creating a threejs group that is a collection of mesh objects each using the box geometry constructor to just slap something together that looks like a little bi plane.
+Just like many other modules like this I have a main create method that i can use to create just one group of mesh objects that will be one of the biplanes.
+I then have a number of methods that I can use to update the state of one of a given biplane.

 ```js
 var Biplane = (function () {